activities

+Long-term relationships can get really, really serious.
 Not serious as in "we're deeply committed."
 Serious as in "when did we stop being fun?"

-At some point — and I can't tell you exactly when — we became responsible.
+At some point — and we can't tell you exactly when — we became responsible.
 We had careers.
 A mortgage.
 Opinions about throw pillows.
 We talked about tax brackets and retirement contributions with genuine interest.

 We became adults.
 Which is fine.
 Necessary, even.